Skip to main content

 document_map

-A bloblang map representing the records in the mongo db.
-Used to generate the document for mongodb by mapping the fields in the message to the mongodb fields.
+A bloblang map representing a document to store within MongoDB, expressed as extended JSON in canonical form.
 The document map is required for the operations insert-one, replace-one and update-one.

 Type: string